n8willis/opentype-shaping-documents/opentype-shaping-normalization.md

-The preferred form may also be specific to a language, such as when a minority language employs different diacritic ordering than the ordering encoded in Unicode's `Ccc` data.
-In this case, a font targetting the minority language may be expected to handle language-specific mark-to-mark positioning in <abbr>GPOS</abbr>; as a result, the shaping engine should allow for the positioning lookups by designating a preference for decomposed forms.
+The preferred form may also be specific to a language, such as when a minority language employs different diacritic ordering than the ordering encoded in Unicode's <abbr>Ccc</abbr> data.
+In this case, a font targetting the minority language may be expected to handle language-specific mark-to-mark positioning in <abbr title="Glyph Positioning table">GPOS</abbr>; as a result, the shaping engine should allow for the positioning lookups by designating a preference for decomposed forms.